waywardmonkeys/uv-dylan/README.rst

 Make sure that you've done a recursive clone or that you init and update git submodules.
 If you don't have the libuv directory, you need to fix this.

-This requires either a current build of Open Dylan from the master branch or the forthcoming release of Open Dylan 2012.1.
+This requires OpenDylan 2012.1 or later.

 You can build this library with the ``Makefile`` which handles some necessary configuration::